callysthenes/cryptography_qblcrypt/README.md

 ### 1️⃣ Install Kali Linux

-- Download the latest **Kali Linux VirtualBox or VMware image** from the [official Kali website](https://www.kali.org/get-kali/#kali-virtual-machines).
+- Download the latest **Kali Linux VirtualBox** from here.
-- Import the VM into VirtualBox or VMware using your platform’s import wizard.
+- Import the VM into VirtualBox using your platform’s import wizard.

 ### 2️⃣ Configure Your Tools